wp-plugins/wp-category-permalink/readme.txt

 1. Pick the category you'd like to have for the permalink.

 == Changelog ==

+= 2.2.6
+* Fix: Support for product type that is not WooCommerce.

 = 2.2.4
 * Fix: Better control for WooCommerce product permalink UI